ashdavies/talks/2024/07/testing-in-practice/testing-in-practice.md

 val context = Context { PackageManager.PERMISSION_GRANTED }
 ```

-^ Sometimes platform forces you to use classes difficult to fake
+^ Some platform classes are difficult to fake

 ^ Encapsulate behaviour if you absolutely need to mock

 ^ Ugly framework mocking code hidden in function

-^ Method behaves similar to functional interface
+^ Same appearance as functional interface

 ---